Work commissioned by Seattle Modern Orchestra

-The title: The word “Ligeia” comes from the Greek word λιγυς (ligys) meaning "clear-voiced, shrill, whistling".
-It is the name of one of the Sirens in Greek mythology and is the title of the Edgar Allan Poe short story 'Ligeia' (1838).
+The title: The word “Ligeia” is the name of one of the Sirens in Greek mythology and is also the title of Edgar Allan Poe's short story "Ligeia" (1838).

 Ligeia has two main components, the soundscapes in the surround sound electronic part, and the live performance that is a direct response to these soundscapes.The surround sound component was created and composed using the series of on-location recording sessions.
 All these sounds were recorded and processed in Ambisonics, which is a set of techniques for recording, processing and reproducing sound in full 3D.
 It can be compared to holographic techniques in the visual realm.